Revinate leaves their ELK stack behind to find huge gains with ChaosSearch -- Read More!

 AWS GuardDuty continuously monitors for malicious activity to protect your cloud workloads and accounts.
 You can monitor container workloads, accounts, instances, databases, storage, and users for potential threats.
 The solution uses anomaly detection, machine learning (ML), behavioral modeling, and threat intelligence for threat detection.
 From there, you set up automated response and remediation steps to stop threat actors in their tracks.

-Unlike GuardDuty, AWS Security Hub is meant to serve as a centralized hub for security alerting and cloud security posture management.
-Using Security Hub, you can detect deviations from security best practices, and set up alerts to aggregate security findings into a standard format.
+AWS Security Hub is meant to serve as a centralized hub for security alerting and Cloud Security Posture Management (CSPM).
+With Security Hub, you can detect deviations from security best practices, and set up alerts to aggregate security findings into a standard format.
 Similar to GuardDuty, Security Hub also offers automated response and remediation actions to improve mean time to response (MTTR).

 However, even if you have these protections in place, it’s important to understand how log data analysis and threat hunting play into the effective detection and response strategy for APTs.